Mayakshanesht/date_day_estimator_pypi_package/README.md

 - \( K \) is the year of the century (i.e., year % 100),
 - \( J \) is the zero-based century (i.e., year // 100).

-The specific formula you've shared is not a complete Zeller's congruence, but it appears to be a variation or part of it, focusing on some constants related to the month and year, potentially for a specific date range or calculation method.